 2.1 NetzBeweis functions when you provide the relevant link, and your email address, or log in via the browser extension.
 We take a screenshot of the page, which is saved in a report.
 The report is electronically signed by us, indicating the time of retrieval and that the content has not been altered.
 You have one week to download and save the report.
 After that, availability cannot be guaranteed.
 After 1 month at the latest, the report will be deleted, but you can also delete the report immediately under “Delete Report”.ort löschen“ wieder löschen.

-2.3 The use of NetzBeweis and the creation of a report is free of charge for the user if he or she is a affected person and creates this report for his or her own private purposes.
+2.5 The use of NetzBeweis and the creation of a report via the web form is free of charge for the user if he is a data subject and creates this report for his own purposes.
 The use of the NetzBeweis Browser Extension is subject to a fee.
 Any commissioning of an attorney is subject to a fee and is based on the contract concluded with the respective attorney.

-2.4 For entrepreneurs (e.g. lawyers) and other persons who want to create this report for third parties, this creation is subject to a fee.
+2.6 For entrepreneurs (e.g. lawyers) and other persons who want to save this report for third parties, this is subject to a fee.
 A separate agreement must be concluded for this purpose.

-2.5 In view of technical or economic developments of the internet, legal regulations or requirements or further developments or improvements of our own or third party products, we are entitled to change the Service at any time.
+2.7 In view of technical or economic developments of the internet, legal regulations or requirements or further developments or improvements of our own or third party products, we are entitled to change the service at any time.

-2.6 We are entitled at any time to discontinue NetzBeweis or parts thereof – even without prior notice – temporarily or permanently.
+2.8 We may, at any time, discontinue NetzBeweis or parts thereof – even without prior notice – temporarily or permanently.

-2.7 We are also entitled at any time to limit the number of reports that can be created per user unless the user has concluded a separate flat fee agreement.
+2.9 We also may, at any time, limit the number of reports that can be generated per user if the user has not concluded a separate flat fee agreement.

 3.1 The user is entitled to use NetzBeweis exclusively to pursue his own legal claims.
 Commercial use requires a separate agreement with us.